BlasBenito/spatialRF/README.md

-From here, spatial predictors can be included in any model one by one, in the order of the ranking, until the spatial autocorrelation of the residuals is gone, or our model gets totally defaced.
+From here, spatial predictors can be included in any model one by one, in the order of the ranking, until the spatial autocorrelation of the residuals becomes neutral, if possible.
 A little example with a linear model follows.

 ``` r
 #model definition